manisaiprasad/manisaiprasad/README.md

 - 🔭 I work with various Computer Science TEch 👨🏽‍💻

-- I am also a DSC Lead, Microsoft Student Partner, Mentor at Den X, Dean School of AI, Traveller, Speaker, and a Data Scientist
+- I am also a DSC Lead, Microsoft Student Partner,Google Cloud Facilitator, Mentor at Den X, Dean School of AI, Traveller, Speaker, and a Data Scientist

 - I am a big fan of the open-source and I got various opportunities to attend global events like AMP Contributors Summit New York, Open Source Summit Japan(OSS) and AMP Conf Tokyo